Student Attendance

 Statutory Restrictions On Sex Offender Proximity and Visits to Schools

-The Illinois Criminal Code generally makes it unlawful for a child sex offender to be present in any school building, on real property comprising any school, or in any conveyance owned, leased, or contracted by a school to transport students to or from school or a school-related activity when persons under the age of 18 are present in the building, on the grounds, or in the conveyance, except in very specific cases.
-In all cases where a sex offender is allowed to be present in a school building, on school grounds, or at a school activity, permission must be granted in advance by the superintendent or his or her designee.
+The Illinois Criminal Code generally makes it unlawful for a child sex offender to be present in any school building, on real property comprising any school, or in any conveyance owned, leased, or contracted by a school to transport students to or from school or a school-related activity when persons under the age of 18 are present in the building, on the grounds, or in the conveyance, except in very specific cases as they relate to the individual’s child(ren).
+In all cases where a sex offender is allowed to be present in a school building, on school grounds, or at a school activity, permission must be granted in advance by the superintendent or his or her designee and the individual must remain under the direct supervision of a school official at all times.

 Parents/guardians of all students new to District 96 will need to provide photocopies of two (2) proofs of residency when registering their student.
 A student’s teacher assignment/class schedule will not be provided until the required proof of residency document photocopies are received.

 Photocopies of two documents showing proof of residency will be required for each student new to the District and periodically thereafter.
 Families who register with a valid lease one year in length or shorter will be required to re-submit proof of residency upon expiration of the lease or prior to the start of the next school year, whichever occurs sooner.
-One document photocopy must come from the following list: tax bill, real estate closing document, bill of sale, warranty deed, monthly mortgage statement, or a current and valid lease.
+One document photocopy must come from the following list: tax bill, real estate closing document, bill of sale, warranty deed, monthly mortgage statement, or current and valid lease.
 (You may block out any confidential financial information.)
-The second document of residency must be a photocopy of one of the following: a current utility bill, home insurance bill, auto registration, or driver’s license (including the certificate of extension on reverse side, if applicable).
+The second document of residency must be a photocopy of one of the following: a current utility bill, home insurance bill, auto registration, or driver’s license (including the certificate of extension on the reverse side, if applicable).

-Education of Homeless Children and Youth Homeless person, child, or youth includes, but is not limited to, any of the following: (1) An individual who lacks a fixed, regular, and adequate nighttime place of abode; and (2) An individual who has a primary nighttime place of abode that is (A) a supervised publicly or privately operated shelter designed to provide temporary living accommodations (including welfare hotels, congregate shelters, and traditional housing); (B) an institution that provides a temporary residence for individuals intended to be institutionalized; or (C) a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings.
+Education of Homeless Children and Youth — Homeless person, child, or youth includes, but is not limited to, any of the following: (1) An individual who lacks a fixed, regular, and adequate nighttime place of abode; and (2) An individual who has a primary nighttime place of abode that is (A) a supervised publicly or privately operated shelter designed to provide temporary living accommodations (including welfare hotels, congregate shelters, and traditional housing); (B) an institution that provides a temporary residence for individuals intended to be institutionalized; or (C) a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings.
 Whether a child or youth meets the definition of homeless depends on the living situation and the individual circumstances.

 District 96 ensures that students enrolled have full and equal opportunity to succeed.
 Consideration shall be given to issues concerning transportation, immunization, residency, birth certificates, school records and other documentation, and guardianship on a case-by-case basis.